M66B/FairEmail/FAQ.md

 <a name="faq111"></a>
 **(111) Is OAuth supported?**

-OAuth is supported for Gmail via the quick setup wizard.
+OAuth for Gmail is supported via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
-OAuth for non on-device accounts is not support because Google requires an expensive ($15,000 to $75,000) [security audit](https://support.google.com/cloud/answer/9110914) for this.
+OAuth for non on-device accounts is not supported because Google requires an expensive ($15,000 to $75,000) [security audit](https://support.google.com/cloud/answer/9110914) for this.

 OAuth for Yandex is supported via the quick setup wizard.